pluskid/Mocha.jl/docs/tutorial/mnist.rst

    14-Nov 12:16:18:INFO:root:002100 :: TRAIN obj-val = 0.20689486
    14-Nov 12:16:23:INFO:root:002200 :: TRAIN obj-val = 0.17757215

-The accuracy from two different trains are different due to different random initialization.
 The followings are a sample log from running with the CUDA backend.
 It runs about 300 iterations per second.

 .. code-block:: text